bitcointranscripts/bitcointranscripts/wasabi/research-club/knapsack-mixing.md

 Speaker 1: 01:07:33

-All right, Coinshopper one idea.
-All right, Coinshuffle, one idea.
+All right, `Coinshuffle`, one idea.

 Speaker 0: 01:07:41

-There are some papers that were cited by Felix's paper that I thought were interesting but I think coin shuffle was one of them.
+There are some papers that were cited by Felix's paper that I thought were interesting but I think `coinshuffle` was one of them.

 Speaker 1: 01:07:59

-There is also a coinjoin Sudoku from Christovatas, you know, anonymizing all the blockchain info shared
+There is also a coinjoin Sudoku from Christovatas, anonymizing all the blockchain info shared

-Speaker 4: 01:08:16
+Speaker 1: 01:08:16

 Also,